ykwust/git/readme.txt

 Git is a version controlsystem.
-Git is free software.
+Git is free software distributed under the GPL.
 Git is a distruibuted version control system.
-Git is free and great.